fangchuan/fangchuan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student of HKUST, supervised by Prof [PingTan](https://ece.hkust.edu.hk/pingtan).
+I am a third-year PhD student of HKUST, supervised by Prof [PingTan](https://ece.hkust.edu.hk/pingtan).
 I received my Master degree at Nanjing University (NJU), supervised by Prof. YunGe in 2019, and received my Bachelor degree in Nanjing University of Post and Telecommunications (NUPT) in 2016.
 I worked as a senior algorithm engineer at DAMO academy XR-Lab, Alibaba group from 2019 to 2023.

 My research interest includes 3D computer vision and robotics.
 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->